citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the delivery group.
 If the delivery group is present in a delivery group folder,             specify the name in this format: {delivery group folder path plus delivery group name}.
-For example, FolderName1|FolderName2|DeliveryGroupName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. limit := int32(56) // int32 | The max number of advanced access policies returned by this query.
+For example, FolderName1|FolderName2|DeliveryGroupName. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) limit := int32(56) // int32 | The max number of advanced access policies returned by this query.
 If not specified, the server might use a default limit of 250 items.
 If the specified value is larger than 1000, the server might reject the call.
 The default and maximum values depend on server settings. (optional) continuationToken := "continuationToken_example" // string | If a query cannot be completed, the response will have a ContinuationToken set.
-To obtain more results from the query, pass the continuation token back into the query to get the next batch of results. (optional) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+To obtain more results from the query, pass the continuation token back into the query to get the next batch of results. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupAdvancedAccessPolicies(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Limit(limit).ContinuationToken(continuationToken).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupAdvancedAccessPolicies(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).Limit(limit).ContinuationToken(continuationToken).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `DeliveryGroupsAPIsDAAS.DeliveryGroupsGetDeliveryGroupAdvancedAccessPolicies``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)